Nowadays what I’m about to say is nothing new, but If you’re anything like me, you’re consuming way more information on the web than you used to.

 This means I’m checking my email, paying my bills, staying in touch with friends and, yes, searching the web solely by pulling my phone out of my pocket.

-I don’t need a desk, WiFi, or an outlet to be connected, but, boy do I hate it when I grab my phone to run a Google search only to have to work through a site trying to find why I need.
+I don’t need a desk, WiFi, or an outlet to be connected, but, boy do I hate it when I grab my phone to run a Google search only to have to work through a site trying to find what I need.
 Pinching and zooming and scrolling… So frustrating, right?

 Well -- Google agrees.
 That’s why in December 2017, Google began to use the mobile version of sites to enhance its results and offer a better user experience